-Indicator Survey question Definition Additional definitions and notes The IATI reference for this indicator is: Memorandum of Understanding (document code = B13 or A09).
-8. Audit Does this organisation publish an annual audit of its aid programmes' accounts?
+Indicator Survey question Definition Additional definitions and notes Investments to a specific country are part of a co-financing venture only The country is not being targeted directly (I.E through multilateral funding or regional funding) Exclusions for country funding for immediate humanitarian disaster response where there is no development focus 8.
+Audit Does this organisation publish an annual audit of its aid programmes' accounts?
 The organisation's annual audit of its activities is an official inspection of the accounts and activities of this organisation, typically by an independent body.
 Audits up to date with regular audit cycles are accepted, i.e. if the organisation publishes biennial audits, the most recent document within this time frame is accepted.
 The IATI reference for this indicator is: Institutional audit report (document code = B06).
 A formally approved audit of annual accounts is required to score on this indicator.
 Audits conducted by official government agencies such as State Audit Offices or Controller General Reports are accepted for this indicator.
+Finance and budgets

-Survey question Definition Additional definitions and notes Finance and budgets Does this organisation publish the total organisation budget per year for the next three years?
+Indicator Survey question Definition Additional definitions and notes 9.
+Total organisation budget Does this organisation publish the total organisation budget per year for the next three years?
 The total organisation budget is the total amount that the organisation will be allocated by the government or its funders per year for the next three years.
 This is money going to the organisation and can be indicative.
 Aggregate budgets of between 2-3 years are scored the same as 1-year forward budgets.
-The IATI reference for this indicator is: Annual forward planning budget (total-budget) IFIs and DFIs do not have budgets allocated to them as traditional donor agencies do.
+The IATI reference for this indicator is: Annual forward planning budget (total-budget) IFIs and DFIs do not have budgets allocated to them as traditional organisation agencies do.
 In many cases, total budgets are established annually, once total financial figures of all investments are taken into account.
 However, they do have projected total spend figures that they sometimes publish.
 If published, these projected figures are accepted for this indicator.
 Similarly, for private foundations and humanitarian agencies, indicative figures of available funds are accepted.
-Does this organisation publish their annual forward planning budget for assistance to different countries and institutions per year for the next three years?
+10. Disaggregated budget Does this organisation publish their annual forward planning budget for assistance to different countries and institutions per year for the next three years?
 The organisation's annual forward-planning budget for assistance is the disaggregated budget that the organisation or agency will spend on different countries, programmes and institutions where it will be active, for at least the next three years.
 The figure could be indicative.
 Both country budgets and thematic budgets are accepted for organisations that prioritise their work by countries.
 Projected figures disaggregated along thematic and sectoral priorities, at a near similar level of detail to total organisation budgets are accepted.
 IFIs and DFIs sometimes publish "road maps", which contain this information.
 Aggregate budgets of between 2-3 years are scored the same as 1-year forward budgets.
 The IATI reference for this indicator is: Annual forward planning budgets for recipient countries (recipient-country-budget).
 For information collected via the manual survey, the start and end date for forward budgets are calculated based on each organisation's fiscal year.
 Organisations at the end of their fixed budget cycles who do not have a published budget for the next three years do not receive points for this indicator.
-Forward Spending Survey data reported to the OECD DAC is taken into account only if it is available for the Does this organisation publish the total organisation budget per year for the next three years?
-Does this organisation publish their annual forward planning budget for assistance to different countries and institutions per year for Does this organisation publish the total organisation budget is the total amount that the organisation will be allocated by the government or its funders per year for the next three years?
-The total organisation budget is the total amount that the organisation will be allocated by the government or its funders per year for the next three years.
-This is money going to the organisation and can be indicative.
-Aggregate budgets of between 2-3 years are scored the same as 1-year forward budgets.
-The IATI reference for this indicator is: Annual forward planning budget for assistance to different countries and institutions per year for the next three years?
-The organisation's annual forward-planning budget for assistance is the disaggregated budget that the organisation or agency will spend on different countries, programmes and institutions where it will be active, for at least the next three years.
-The figure could be indicative.
-Aggregate budgets of between 2-3 years are scored the same as 1-year forward budgets.
-The IATI reference for this indicator is: Annual forward planning budgets for recipient
+Forward Spending Survey data reported to the OECD DAC is taken into account only if it is available for the specific organisation under assessment.